Click on any hyperlinked topic for an abstract | |

 BIOGRAPHY:

+Michael A. Walega Covance, Inc. So you've written the World's Greatest SAS Macro program.
+Now, how do other users get access to it?
+Copy it to their accounts you say?
+Then how do you keep the other SAS programming gurus from tweaking your program such that one month later you don't recognize any of the code?
+That is, if they can read your code.
+Did you follow good programming practices (lots of white space and documentation)?
 The ability to reuse code in the form of SAS Macro programs is only as good as the infrastructure that supports these programs.
 A common program warehouse, the SAS Macro Library, can provide the necessary environment for your macro programs.
 Macro programs that are designed for multi-user access are stored here; by limiting accessibility to the library, version control really is version control.
 Good programming practices can be enforced.
 Development of sufficiently generic code can be controlled.
+This paper describes the steps necessary to develop and maintain the infrastructure necessary for SAS Macro Libraries to be useful and successful.
+This includes the systems aspect of the Macro Library (location, access) as well as the developmental aspect of the Macro programs (documentation, validation).

 BIOGRAPHY: